vedala/kalyanv_blog/_posts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 We pick the following versions of postgreSQL and psycopg2 to build from source code:
 - picked 10.0.0 version of postgreSQL, since this is the version used by Amazon RDS instance
-- picked 2.8.3 version of psycopg2, since this is the latest version available at the time of writing
+- picked 2.8.3 version of psycopg2, since this is the latest version available at the time of writing.
+I like to start with the latest version and see if it works.
+Then work backwards to go to older version if more recent versions don't work.

 We download source code for postgreSQL and psycopg2 from the following locations:
 - [postgreSQL source downloads](https://www.postgresql.org/ftp/source/v10.0/)